NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 Our way to deal with this is a big collection of Grok-Pattern named "NU\_DATA\_ALL\_BUT\_*".
 Those are greedy - exept for one letter, which is the delmimiter we are looking for.
 Our Grok-collection utilizes those kind of patterns.

 I need to do a little excourse to our standard-processing-schema.
 Our processing happens only via pipelines, we do not use extractors or stream rules.
-The first pipeline "\[proc\] normalization" is attached to the "Default Stream".
+The first pipeline "```[proc] normalization```" is attached to the "Default Stream".
 Here the parsing of _all_ messages happens.
 The last rule takes all messages and routes them into the next stream - the "[proc] normalized".
 To this stream there is another pipeline attached - called "[proc] enritchment".
 This pipeline add external information as reverse dns, geo-info, and so on and routes all messages in the last stage to the stream "[proc] enriched".
 On this last stream we again have a pipeline attached, calles "[proc]routing".
 Here we split up the logs into different final streams.

 Here is a visualisation of this model:
 ![Graylog Processing Model](Images/Processing-Model.png)